-Smooth structures on quasitoric manifolds were constructed in [5] by means of a topological analogue of the Cox construction, in which a coordinate subspace arrangement is replaced by a moment-angle manifold.
-By the result of [23], moment-angle complexes over star-shaped spheres have smooth structures.
-This allowed us in [15] to introduce the class of generalized quasitoric manifolds consisting of quotient spaces of moment-angle complexes over star-shaped spheres by freely acting compact tori of maximal possible rank.
-The class of generalized quasitoric manifolds is closely related to the class of topological toric manifolds introduced in [12].
-Indeed, any generalized quasitoric manifold is a topological toric manifold with respect to the restriction of a smooth action of the group $(\mathbb{C}^)^n$ to $(S^1)^n$ .
-To emphasize this difference, here we keep using the term "generalized quasitoric manifold."
+Smooth structures on quasitoric manifolds were constructed in [BPR07] by means of a topological analogue of the Cox construction, in which a coordinate subspace arrangement is replaced by a moment-angle manifold.
+By the result of [PU12], a moment-angle-complex over a starshaped sphere has a smooth structure.
+This allowed us in [KLM21] to introduce generalized quasitoric manifolds as quotient spaces of moment-angle-complexes over starshaped spheres by freely acting compact tori of maximal possible rank.

-This paper is devoted to developing the theory of generalized virtual polytopes and applying it in order to obtain a topological version of the BKK theorem as well as Stanley-Reisner and Pukhlikov-Khovanskii type descriptions for the intersection rings of generalized quasitoric manifolds.
+This paper is devoted to developing the theory of generalized virtual polytopes and applying it in order to obtain a topological version of the BKK Theorem, the Stanley-Reisner and Pukhlikov-Khovanskii type descriptions for intersection rings of generalized quasitoric manifolds.

 Generalized virtual polytopes and affine subspace arrangements.
-The first part of the paper is devoted to the theory of generalized virtual polytopes and integration of forms over them, based on studying the homotopy types of unions of affine subspace arrangements in real Euclidean spaces.
+The first part of the paper is devoted to the theory of generalized virtual polytopes and integration over them, based on studying the homotopy types of unions of affine subspace arrangements in a real Euclidean space.
 The construction and the theory of generalized virtual polytopes were motivated by the properties of integral functionals on the space of smooth convex bodies.
 We discuss smooth convex bodies in Section 2.

-Let Q be a polynomial of degree at most k (homogeneous polynomial of degree k) on $\mathbb{R}^n$ , $\omega = dx_1 \wedge \ldots \wedge dx_n$ be the standard volume form on $\mathbb{R}^n$ , and $C_s$ be the cone of strictly convex bodies $\Delta \subset \mathbb{R}^n$ with smooth boundary.
-Then the function on the cone $C_s$ is a polynomial of degree at most k + n (homogeneous polynomial of degree k + n).
+Let Q be a polynomial of degree $\leq k$ (homogeneous polynomial of degree k) on $\mathbb{R}^n$ , $\omega = dx_1 \wedge \cdots \wedge dx_n$ be the standard volume form on $\mathbb{R}^n$ , and let $C_s$ be the cone of strictly convex bodies $\Delta \subset \mathbb{R}^n$ with smooth boundary.
+Then the function